open-mmlab/mmdetection3d/docs/en/advanced_guides/customize_dataset.md

 Regarding the setting of `anchor_range`, it is generally adjusted according to dataset.
 Note that `z` value needs to be adjusted accordingly to the position of the point cloud, please refer to this [issue](https://github.com/open-mmlab/mmdetection3d/issues/986).

-Regarding the setting of `anchor_size`, it is usually necessary to count the average length, width and height of the entire training dataset as `anchor_size` to obtain the best results.
+Regarding the setting of `anchor_size`, it is usually necessary to count the average length, width and height of objects in the entire training dataset as `anchor_size` to obtain the best results.

 In `configs/_base_/models/pointpillars_hv_secfpn_custom.py`: